cmusser/vpnd/docs/protocol.md

 ## Retransmission

-Every transmission of a protocol control (non-data) message starts a retranmission timer.
+Every transmission of a protocol control (non-data) message starts a retransmission timer.
 On expiry, the timeout handler retransmits the message if the peer is believed to be alive and the state machine has not progressed to the next state.